Screenings

 A screening is an opportunity for parents and professionals to find out how a child is developing in comparison to other children the same age.

-Developmental Areas Screened:
+Areas of Development Screened:

 • Hearing